Oscars show salutes #MeToo movement, diversity in film

-LOS ANGELES (Reuters) - Women filmmakers and artists of color celebrated a year of diversity at the 90th Academy Awards on Sunday, saluting the #MeToo movement against sexual harassment and urging under-represented artists to seize the momentum.
+LOS ANGELES, March 4 (Reuters) - Women filmmakers and artists of color celebrated a year of diversity at the 90th Academy Awards on Sunday, saluting the #MeToo movement against sexual harassment, and urging under-represented artists to seize the momentum.

-A segment dedicated to the issues was narrated by Ashley Judd, Salma Hayek and Annabella Sciorra, three of the dozens of women who have accused Hollywood mogul Harvey Weinstein of sexual misconduct, helping touch off the #MeToo movement.
+The segment was narrated by three of the dozens of women who have accused Hollywood mogul Harvey Weinstein of sexual misconduct - Ashley Judd, Salma Hayek and Annabella Sciorra, accusations that helped touch off the #MeToo movement.

 Weinstein has denied having nonconsensual sex with anyone.

-The women described 2017, which included blockbuster and critically acclaimed films that were not centered on white men - from female-led action movie“Wonder Woman” to racial satire“Get Out” - as a move toward a more inclusive film industry.
+The women described the year, which included blockbuster and critically acclaimed films that were not centered on white men, from female-led action movie“Wonder Woman” to racial satire“Get Out,” as a move toward a more inclusive film industry.

 “The changes we are witnessing are being driven by the powerful sound of new voices, of different voices, of our voices, joining together in a mighty chorus that is finally saying:‘Time’s up,’” Judd said.